borntofrappe/Practice-Front-End-Web-Development/Canvas Experiment/README.md

 Luckily for me, the [mdn docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) are quite thorough on this topic.

 And with a bit of tinkering and experimentation, I ended up creating something quite amusing.
+It is still something that might not be perfectly suited for production, but it is a good starting point with the `canvas` element.